 - If you are not completing the test in one session, follow the instructions from your teacher or proctor about when to click Stop Test

 - You have not completed Avant STAMP for Hebrew until you see a screen that says “Test Complete.”

 - If you need to finish the test at another time, plan to do so within 14 days of starting the test (or within the timelines specified by your teacher or proctor).

 To resume a test, log in exactly as you did the first time using the same credentials.
-The test should restart at the point where you left off.
-If the Student Profile screen appears instead, STOP the test.
-This indicates that the name entered in the Login Name field this time is different than originally entered.
+Click on Continue Test after entering the Test code and Password.
+The test should resume at the point where you left off.
 Try logging in again or contact your test proctor or teacher for assistance.

 Outside the US: +541-338-9090

 940 Willamette Street